anikau31/systemc-clang/docs/source/testing/testing.rst

     REQUIRE(test_module != nullptr);

-We can also check for the number of input ports found by systemc-clang.
+We can also check for the number of input ports found by systemc-clang, and likewise, the number of output ports.

 .. code-block:: c++
   :linenos:
     auto input_ports{test_module->getIPorts()};
     REQUIRE(input_ports.size() == 1);

+Similarly, using other member functions of the systemc-clang's ``Model`` class, one can access other components of a module instance.